Re-enrolment - frequently asked questions

 Questions about fees for re-enrolment

-The 2021 estimated CSP tuition fees will be updated on our website and within our handy Fee Estimator as soon as the legislation is passed and details are known.
+The 2023 estimated CSP tuition fees will be updated on our website and within our handy Fee Estimator as soon as possible.

 If you have checked your course outline and referred to the University Handbook and are still not sure what units to select, contact your Student Adviser for help.